Lake Powell near Page, AZ is a lake lovers paradise. In the summer, visitors flock to Lake Powell to play in these magnificent blue waters!

 - Enjoy the Colorado River.
 Take the scenic drive from Page to Lee’s Ferry to gain a whole new perspective on this area.
 Here you can enjoy fishing, rafting, hiking or just a nice riverside picnic.

 I loved Lake Powell and the area surrounding Page, Arizona!
 It far exceeded my expectations, and my expectations were high!
 It’s a great place to spend a week…or better yet, two!
-No swimsuit needed.
+No swimsuit required.